Croats: Early medieval archaeology

 Archaeological evidence shows population continuity in coastal Dalmatia and Istria.
-In contrast, much of the Dinaric hinterland and appears to have been depopulated, as virtually all hilltop settlements, from Noricum to Dardania, were abandoned and few appear destroyed in the early 7th century.
-Although the dating of the earliest Slavic settlements was disputed, recent archaeological data established that the migration and settlement of the Slavs/Croats have been in late 6th and early 7th century.
+In contrast, much of the Dinaric hinterland appears to have been depopulated, as virtually all hilltop settlements, from Noricum to Dardania, were abandoned and few appear destroyed in the early 7th century.
+Although the dating of the earliest Slavic settlements has been disputed, recent archaeological data established that the migration and settlement of the Slavs/Croats were in the late 6th and early 7th century.

 Croat ethnogenesis

 The range of Slavic ceramics of the Prague-Penkovka culture marked in black, all known ethnonyms of Croats are within this area.
-Presumable migration routes of Croats are indicated by arrows, per V.V.
-Sedov (1979).
+Presumable migration routes of Croats are indicated by arrows, per V. V. Sedov (1979).

-Much uncertainty revolves around the exact circumstances of their appearance given the scarcity of literary sources during the 7th and 8th century Middle Ages.
-Traditionally, scholarship has placed the arrival of the White Croats from Great/White Croatia in Eastern Europe in the early 7th century, primarily on the basis of the later Byzantine document De Administrando Imperio.
+There is considerable uncertainty surrounding the exact circumstances of their appearance given the scarcity of literary sources during the 7th and 8th century Middle Ages.
+Traditionally, scholarship has placed the arrival of the White Croats from White Croatia in Eastern Europe in the early 7th century, primarily on the basis of the later Byzantine document De Administrando Imperio.
 As such, the arrival of the Croats was seen as part of main wave or a second wave of Slavic migrations, which took over Dalmatia from Avar hegemony.
 However, as early as the 1970s, scholars questioned the reliability of Porphyrogenitus' work, written as it was in the 10th century.
 Rather than being an accurate historical account, De Administrando Imperio more accurately reflects the political situation during the 10th century.
-It mainly served as Byzantine propaganda praising Emperor Heraclius for repopulating the Balkans (previously devastated by the Avars, Sclaveni and Antes) with Croats, who were seen by the Byzantines as tributary peoples living on what had always been 'Roman land'.
+It mainly served as Byzantine propaganda praising Emperor Heraclius for repopulating the Balkans (previously devastated by the Avars, Sclaveni, and Antes) with Croats, who were seen by the Byzantines as tributary peoples living on what had always been 'Roman land'.

 Scholars have hypothesized the name Croat (Hrvat) may be Iranian, thus suggesting that the (Proto-)Croatian ethnogenesis is related to the Sarmatians, the major basis for this connection being inscriptions from the Tanais dated to the 2nd and 3rd centuries AD, mentioning the name Khoro(u)athos.
 Similar arguments have been made for an alleged Gothic-Croat link.
 Whilst there is possible evidence of population continuity between Gothic and Croatian times in parts of Dalmatia, the idea of a Gothic origin of Croats was more rooted in the 20th century Ustaše political aspirations than historical reality.